cpanagopoulos/Modeling-Loan-Risk-With-ML/README.md

 ## Background

 Built and evaluated several machine learning models to predict credit risk using data typically seen from peer-to-peer lending services.
-Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), We used different techniques for training and evaluating models with imbalanced classes.
+Credit risk is an inherently imbalanced classification problem.
+For example, the number of good loans is much larger than the number of at-risk loans.
+We used different techniques for training and evaluating models with imbalanced classes.
 We used the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:

 1. [Resampling](#Resampling)
 2. [Ensemble Learning](#Ensemble-Learning)